CMST&101 - Introduction to Communication

 Grading System: In order to allow for flexibility, I may omit some assignments and add others during the quarter.
 I will keep you posted when and if changes occur and how those changes will alter the following grading system.

-Quizzes: Quizzes will be administered online and the format consists of a combination of approximately 50 true/false and multiple-choice questions.
-Exams will be timed (50 minutes) so take your assessment at a high speed connection.
-A review sheet will be made available before each exam.
-A discussion board will be opened for questions about the test before each exam.
+Quizzes: Quizzes will be administered and the format consists of a combination of approximately 40 true/false and multiple-choice questions.
+I will not allow make-up quizzes unless you have a documented medical issue for missing the quiz.
+A review sheet will be made available before each quiz.

-Informative Speech: The purpose of this 5-7 minute speech is to educate your audience on a topic of interest to you that you feel will be interesting to them.
-More information will be distributed in class.
+Speech: The purpose of this 4-6 minute speech is to teach your audience how to do something that you feel will be interesting to them.
+More information will be distributed regarding this assignment.

 Group Project: Working effectively in small groups is an important aspect of interpersonal communication.
 With that said, you will be required to complete a group project that demonstrates your ability to work together and apply the communication concepts learned in class.
+The group project will be further discussed later in the quarter.
+At that time, groups will be developed and topics discussed.
 Your individual grade will be computed by taking into consideration both the grade the group received as a whole and your participation in the group as evaluated by you and other group members.

 Grade Appeals: You have the opportunity to appeal any grade that you are given in this class.
 All grade appeals must be typed, stating your reason for appeal.
 If you so choose, I will accept appeals via e-mail.
 Grade appeals must be submitted no sooner than 24 hours after the grade has been issued...I will not discuss any grade on the day the grade is administered.